Blood-Splattered Wedding Dress

 - One of the sample characters in the Hunter: The Vigil sourcebook Slasher is the Painted Bride, a woman possessed by the spirit of a murdered bride who manipulates other brides into murdering their groom-to-be.
 For her, the blood splattered dress look is permanent; if she wears other clothes, the colors turn white after a couple hours, and red streaks begin to appear on her chest after that.
 Likewise, as a Legend (think Candyman), her means of possession/summoning usually involves the bride getting something red on their white dress.

 - The backstory of the character Bloody Mary from the game Twisted Metal Black tells how she finally snapped at a friend's wedding, tired of always being the bridesmaid and never the bride.
 She stabbed the bride to death and stole the bloodstained dress to wear herself.

-- Aya Brea is found wondering around New York in one in The3rd Birthday.
-You don't found out why until the end.
+- Aya Brea is found wandering around New York in one in The 3rd Birthday.
+You don't find out why until the end.

 - Especially unique is that you can get that dress as equipment if you don't attack Dan in the martial arts tournament

 - Perhaps not quite the same, but in SaGa Frontier, Emilia spends the last scenes of her quest (including the boss fight and following violent scenes) in the wedding dress she never got to wear after her fiancee was murdered.
 Of course, if it ends happily, her dress is put to correct use and is completely clean.
 The official artwork of her in her dress and veil, holding a large gun, makes for a striking juxtaposition.